Francis Cummins: International

+Coaching career

 Following his retirement from playing for the Leeds Rhinos in 2005, Cummins subsequently continued the 12 year association when he became assistant coach at the Leeds Rhinos in 2006.

 In 2010 Francis decided to leave Leeds Rhinos and take the opportunity as the assistant coach at West Yorkshire rivals, the Bradford Bulls for the upcoming season.
 After a two-year period as assistant coach to Mick Potter, Cummins was appointed as head coach of the Bradford Bulls in September 2012.
 He was sacked on 16 July 2014.